huang712/feixionghuang.github.io/_pages/about.md

 I am a research fellow at National Space Science Center, Chinese Academy of Sciences (NSSC/CAS).
 I am now working on developing and optimizing operational GNSS-R product for satellite missions such as FengYun-3 series.

-My research interests are GNSS-R and Signals of Opportunity (SoOP), including
+My research interests are GNSS-R and Signals of Opportunity (SoOp), including
 * Instrument design
 * Data calibration
 * Retrieval of geophysical parameters such as ocean surface wind speed, significant wave height, etc.